DotFreelance/DotFreelance.github.io/_posts/2017-04-27-welcome-to-jekyll.markdown

 ---
 layout: post
 title:  "Built with Jekyll"
-date:   2017-04-27 12:07:34 -0600
+date:   2017-04-27 12:05:00 -0600
 categories: jekyll built
 main-image: /assets/jekyll-logo.png
 ---

 ![Jekyll Logo]({{ site.url }}{{ page.main-image }}){:width="350px"}

-This technology is new to me -- in the course of an evening I managed to build and deploy this small website using a lightweight little framework.
+This technology is new to me.
+In the course of an evening I managed to build and deploy this small website using a lightweight little framework.
+This simple stack seems perfect for it.

 Let me explain how.